Ukrainian Americans

 Ukrainian Americans are Americans who are of full or partial Ukrainian ancestry.
 According to U.S. census estimates, in 2021 there were 1,017,586 Americans of Ukrainian descent representing 0.3% of the American population.
 The Ukrainian population of the United States is thus the second largest outside the former Eastern Bloc; only Canada has a larger Ukrainian community under this definition.
 According to the 2000 U.S. census, the metropolitan areas with the largest numbers of Ukrainian Americans are: New York City with 160,000; Philadelphia with 60,000; Chicago with 46,000; Detroit with 45,000; Los Angeles with 36,000; Cleveland with 26,000; Sacramento with 20,000; and Indianapolis with 19,000.
 In 2018, the number of Ukrainian Americans surpassed 1 million.

+Despite the United States’s much larger total population, Ukrainian Americans are outnumbered in absolute numbers by their Canadian counterparts.
+They are one of the few, if not the only, ethnic groups in North America for which this is the case.
+In contrast, most other groups—including Indian, Chinese, Filipino, and Indigenous communities—represent a larger share of the population in Canada but remain more numerous in the United States due to its much larger overall population.

 History

 Distribution of Ukrainian Americans, as a percentage of the population, according to the 2000 census.

 The New York City Metropolitan Area, including Brighton Beach in Brooklyn, New York, and Fair Lawn in Bergen County, New Jersey, is home to by far the largest Ukrainian population in the United States.

 Large-scale Ukrainian immigration to America did not begin until the 1880s.
 Between 1870 and 1914, the majority of Ukrainian immigrants came from Austro-Hungary (Galicia and other regions).
-They were described as Ruthenians” Many arrived in New York City and Pennsylvania.
+They were described as Ruthenians, and many arrived in New York City and Pennsylvania.
 In 1899 estimates of the number of Ukrainians in the US ranged from 200,000 to 500,000.
 The Ukrainian National Association (Український народний союз), known before 1914 as the Ruthenian National Union (Руський Народний Союз) was founded in Shamokin, Pennsylvania, on February 22, 1894.

 Between 1920 and 1939, about 40,000 more Ukrainians arrived, mostly from Western Ukraine.
 After World War II, about 85,000 Ukrainian displaced persons emigrated to the United States from Europe.

 From 1955 to 1965, St. Andrew Memorial Church in South Bound Brook, New Jersey, was constructed as a memorial honoring victims of the Holodomor of 1932–1933.

 The largest wave of Ukrainians came in the early 1990s, after the 1991 fall of the Soviet Union.
 Some of those emigrating from Ukraine after the fall of the Soviet Union were Jewish or Protestant.
 Many Ukrainians of the newest immigration wave settled in large cities and regional centers, forming ethnic enclaves.
 In addition, many Ukrainian Americans arrived by way of Canada, which has a larger Ukrainian presence.